 Medication: Nonprescription/over-the-counter (OTC) medications: The school will not provide OTC medications.
-If used, OTC medications must be in the original bottle with official container label and directions.
+If used, OTC medications must be in the original bottle with the original container label and directions.
 The student's name will be legibly placed on a label in permanent marker, attached to the bottle, not obstructing drug name, dose, official instructions, or expiration date.
 Parents will sign a permission form for school staff to administer OTC medication.
 Medication will be kept in a locked box in the office.

-Prescription medications: The administration of prescription medication at school requires a completed signed request from the student's parent.
+Prescription medications: The administration of prescription medication at school requires a completed signed request from the student's parent/guardian.
 A "Prescription Medication Administration" form must be completed annually and/or when a change in prescription or requirements for administration occurs.
+The Prescription Medication Administration form requires a physician's signature and dosing instructions.
 Prescription medication must come to school in the original container labeled for the student by a pharmacist in accordance with the law, and must be administered in a manner consistent with the instructions on the label.
-Prescription medications are not be carried by the student, but will be left in the office.
+Prescription medications are not to be carried by the student, but will be kept in a locked box in the office.
 Exceptions to this requirement are: prescription asthma medications self-administered with an inhaler, and medications administered as noted in a written agreement between the school and the parents or as specified in an individual health plan.
-Medication will be kept in a locked box in the office.